 When testing if your lawn is being infested by white grubs, dig up about a 1-foot-cube section of a portion of your lawn or garden, and place the dirt in a wheelbarrow.
 With your hands properly gloved, tear up the dirt and look for the grubs in the soil.
 If you can visibly count more than five grubs in this dug section of your lawn, then you should be worried about white grub infestation, if they are less than two or none then you have nothing to worry about.

 MANAGEMENT AND CONTROL OF WHITE GRUBS

-The best-considered approach to managing or preventing grubs is referred to as “The Golf Course Approach”.
+The best approach to managing or preventing grubs is referred to as “The Golf Course Approach”.
 This approach is advised if your tolerance to white grub infestation is slim to none.
-It involves the application of special, long-residual insecticides to prevent the growth and Feeding of Grubs.
-Using this particular approach, every part of your lawn is treated every year because to some extent, the use of insecticide is preferred to the result of any White Grub Infestation.
+It involves the application of special, long-residual insecticides to prevent the growth and feeding of grubs.
+Using this particular approach, every part of your lawn is treated every year.

-Some insecticides are not available to homeowners for the prevention of grubs but most are available to commercial applicators, For safety reasons, it is advised that the Control of Grubs are best left to the experts because some insecticides can be fatal to health and need to be applied with extreme caution and in a professional manner.
+Some insecticides are not available to homeowners for the prevention of grubs but most are available to commercial applicators, For safety reasons, it is advised that the control of grubs should be left to the experts because some insecticides can be harmful and need to be applied with extreme caution and in a professional manner.

-Perfect Leaf Management is agriculture licensed and certified company in ornament, turf, and pest.
-We offer comprehensive knowledge on plant diseases, lawn care and all forms of pest invasion.
-Our grub control treatments are not harmful to flowers, grass or shrubberies around the perimeter.
+Perfect Leaf Management is an agriculture-licensed and certified company in ornament, turf, and pest.
+We offer comprehensive knowledge on plant diseases, lawn care, and all forms of pest invasion.
+Our grub control treatments are not harmful to flowers, grass, or shrubberies around the perimeter.
 However, it is important to keep children away from the treated area until the surfaces are completely dried.